CLI Command Groups

 kt spend summary | Aggregate spend reporting |

-The CLI exposes more than subcommands.
-It is also the operator path into the gateway runtime features configured through policy-config.yaml and related declarative documents.
+The CLI also drives the gateway runtime behaviors configured through policy-config.yaml and related declarative documents.

 | Feature | Where to read more |